• Home

 Preparing Your Painted Furniture For Sealer

-Before applying your clear coat over painted wood furniture you will want to give it a once-over with a lint-free cloth.
+Before applying your clear coat over painted wood furniture you will want to give it a once-over with a lint-free cloth (or tack cloth).

 Grab a lint-free cloth and wipe off the surface to make sure that is free of any dust.
+The cloth will remove any dust making sure you are left with a clean smooth finish.
 Easy peasy.

 A Clear Sealer for Painted Furniture that Repels Water

 What?
 Yes, you read that correctly!
 Gator Hide is water repellant and I am using it on the table top.
 This table is for my son who is 7 years old.
-He needs a place to work on his Legos and erector set and all the other kind of things that little boys build.
+He needs a place to work on his Legos and erector set and all the other kinds of things that little boys build.
 But let’s face it – kids are gross!
 I want to make sure that if these little dirt mongers sneak a drink into the play area or near this table that the painted table top (or stained rather) will be protected from their spills and whatever else they may bring.
-Mom-1, Kids-0
+Mom-1, Kids-0.
+Gator Hide is the perfect durable finish for this painted and stained piece of furniture.

 Spoon some Gator Hide onto a paper plate with a plastic fork.
 I keep all the fancy plates and cutlery in my shop as you can see 😉